Frugality is not about saving money.

 You want a budget that is grounded in your vision of the good life and that supports your financial goals.
 A simple budget that actually works.
 That manages your money proactively for you without taking up your time fiddling with apps or spreadsheets or tracking expenses.

-I have a FREE cheat sheet, that you can download, on how to set up your banking to make budgeting super easy.
+I have a free guide, that you can download, on how to set up your banking to make budgeting super easy.
 Get your copy here.

 Frugal living isn’t about deprivation; it’s about making smart money decisions.
 There’s no point to saving unless it’s to achieve your goals and support your vision of the good life.
 When we understand this, we can use opportunity cost to evaluate our financial decisions and make choices that lead to that vision.